Crossed products for interactions and graph algebras: Complete interactions and their crossed products

-\begin{defn} An interaction $(\VV,\HH)$ will be called a\emph{ complete interaction} if $\VV(\A)$ and $\HH(\A)$ are hereditary subalgebras of $\A$. \end{defn} \begin{prop} An interaction $(\VV,\HH)$ is complete if and only if $\VV(\A)=\VV(1)\A\VV(1)$ and $\HH(\A)=\HH(1)\A\HH(1)$ are corners in $\A$.
-Moreover, for a complete interaction $(\VV,\HH)$ the following conditions are equivalent \begin{itemize} \item[i)] $(\VV,\HH)$ is a $C^*$-dynamical system (with a complete transfer operator), \item[ii)] $\VV$ is multiplicative, \item[iii)] $\ker \VV$ is an ideal in $A$, \item[iv)] $\HH(A)$ is an ideal in $A$, \item[v)] $\HH(1)$ lies in the center of $A$. \end{itemize} \end{prop} \begin{proof} For the first part of assertion apply Lemma \ref{lem stanislaw} and notice that if $B$ is a hereditary subalgebra of $\A$ and $B$ has a unit $P$, then $B=P\A P$.
-To show the second part of assertion let us suppose that $(\VV,\HH)$ is a complete interaction.
+\begin{defn} An interaction $(\VV,\HH)$ will be called a\emph{ corner interaction} if $\VV(\A)$ and $\HH(\A)$ are hereditary subalgebras of $\A$. \end{defn} \begin{prop} An interaction $(\VV,\HH)$ is corner if and only if $\VV(\A)=\VV(1)\A\VV(1)$ and $\HH(\A)=\HH(1)\A\HH(1)$ are corners in $\A$.
+Moreover, for a corner interaction $(\VV,\HH)$ the following conditions are equivalent \begin{itemize} \item[i)] $(\VV,\HH)$ is a $C^*$-dynamical system (with a complete transfer operator), \item[ii)] $\VV$ is multiplicative, \item[iii)] $\ker \VV$ is an ideal in $A$, \item[iv)] $\HH(A)$ is an ideal in $A$, \item[v)] $\HH(1)$ lies in the center of $A$. \end{itemize} \end{prop} \begin{proof} For the first part of the assertion apply Lemma \ref{lem stanislaw} and notice that if $B$ is a hereditary subalgebra of $\A$ and $B$ has a unit $P$, then $B=P\A P$.
+To show the second part of assertion let us suppose that $(\VV,\HH)$ is a corner interaction.

 The implications i) $\Rightarrow$ ii) $\Rightarrow$ iii) and the equivalence iv) $\Leftrightarrow$ v) are clear.

 iii) $\Rightarrow$ v).
 By the first part of the assertion $\VV$ is isometric on $\HH(1)A\HH(1)$ and thus $\ker \VV\cap \HH(1)A\HH(1)=\{0\}$.
 In view of Lemma \ref{lem stanislaw}, for any $a\in A$ we have $a(1-\HH(1))\in \ker\VV$.
 Hence if $\ker\VV$ is an ideal, then $\HH(1)a\big(1-\HH(1)\big) a^*\HH(1)\in (\ker\VV) \cap \HH(1)A\HH(1)=\{0\}$, that is $\HH(1)a(1-\HH(1))=0$ which means that $\HH(1)a=a\HH(1)$.